jtakayama/makahiki/doc/installation-makahiki-vagrant-troubleshooting.rst

 This section contains troubleshooting and configuration instructions for a Makahiki installation on Vagrant.
 Throughout this guide, a ``%`` prompt represents the virtual machine command prompt.

-If you were linked here from :ref:`section-installation-makahiki-vagrant-quickstart`, you should jump to the section specific to your problem.
+If you were linked here from :ref:`section-installation-makahiki-vagrant-quickstart` or :ref:`section-installation-makahiki-vagrant-configuration-alternate-installation-virtualbox-43`, you should jump to the section specific to your problem.

   * If **Copying locale settings to /etc/bash.bashrc** failed, go to :ref:`troubleshooting-bash-bashrc-and-utf-8-encodings`.